zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Version Group Id
 ----------------

-The version group id is a non-zero, random and unique identifier assigned to a transaction format version, or a group of soft-forking transaction format versions.
+The version group id is a non-zero, random and unique identifier, of type uint32_t, assigned to a transaction format version, or a group of soft-forking transaction format versions.
 The version group id helps nodes disambiguate between branches using the same version number.

 That is, it prevents a client on one branch of the network from attempting to parse transactions intended for another branch, in the situation where the transactions share the same format version number but are actually specified differently.
-For example, Zcash and Zclone might both define their own custom v3 transaction formats, but each will have its own unique version group id, so that they can reject v3 transactions with unknown version group ids.
+For example, Zcash and a clone of Zcash might both define their own custom v3 transaction formats, but each will have its own unique version group id, so that they can reject v3 transactions with unknown version group ids.

-The combination of transaction version and version group id, ``nVersion || nVersionGroupId``, uniquely defines the transaction format, thus enabling parsers to reject transactions from outside the client's chain which cannot be parsed.
+The combination of transaction version and version group id, `nVersion || nVersionGroupId`, uniquely defines the transaction format, thus enabling parsers to reject transactions from outside the client's chain which cannot be parsed.

 By convention, it is expected that when introducing a new transaction version requiring a network upgrade, a new unique version group id will be assigned to that transaction version.